Police Quest, police officer turned game designer

 Al Lowe’s wife Margareth did the music

+The game’s impact extended beyond the realm of entertainment.
 A reprint from the independent industry magazine for police management professionals, Law and Order from October of 1988, was brought in an issue of The Sierra Newsletter in the spring of 1989, detailing how a sergeant in Michigan saw how the game’s procedures had had a positive effect in his precinct.

-With SCI and the ability to support more advanced sound effects and even instrumental music scores, Sierra, in 1987, took out a newspaper advertisement looking for musicians.
-Mark Seibert responded to the ad and was hired a few months later.
 Seibert became involved in the production of Roberta’s King’s Quest IV as a musician and music editor.
-Following he went on to create the extremely fitting 12-track musical score, for Police Quest II, making it only the second game at Sierra to be produced with full music.
+Following he went on to create the extremely fitting 12-track musical score, for Police Quest II, making it only the second game at Sierra to feature a complete musical accompaniment.

 Police Quest II The Vengeance, released in November of 1988.
 The second title to use the Sierra Creative Interpreter